bking2415/Chatbot/README.md

 # Chatbot
-Chatbot uses deep learning techniques to interact with customers via chat graphical user interface
+Chatbot uses deep learning techniques to interact with customers via chat graphical user interface.

 ## Instructions
-1. Make sure all the proper libraries are imported (i.e _tensorflow, keras) and packages are installed.
+1. Make sure all the proper libraries are imported (i.e _tensorflow, keras_) and packages are installed.
 2. Run `chatBot_training.py` to train the model.
-3. Run `chatBot_GUI.py` to interact with chatBot
+3. Run `chatBot_GUI.py` to interact with chatBot.

 ## How do Chatbots Work?